 How common is nut allergy and who gets it?

 Nut allergy is the most common type of severe food allergy.
 It often starts when children are very young.
 Most first allergic reactions take place when a child is between 14 months and two years old.
 Unlike other food allergies such as milk allergy, nut allergy is something that you are unlikely to grow out of.
-Only about one in five people with a nut allergy will grow out of it, and these tend to be the people who have mild reactions.
+Only about 1 in 5 people with a nut allergy will grow out of it, and these tend to be the people who have mild reactions.

 If you have what is called atopy, or if atopy runs in your family, then you are more at risk of developing an allergy to nuts.
 Atopy is the name for a group of allergic conditions that include hay fever, asthma and eczema.
 If you have an allergy to peanuts then you may also react to tree nuts.